cheminfo/nmrium-docs/docs/10_general/20_list/20_list_of_spectra.md

 ![](./show_all_spectra.png)

-To show one or to spectra in the workspace, press the icon for each spectrum.
+To show one, two or more spectra in the workspace, press the icon for each spectrum.

 ![](./select_spectra.png)